 When either party requests that a grievance be submitted to Arbitration, it shall make such a request in writing addressed to the other party to this Agreement, with a copy to the Boilermaker Contractors' Association.
-Within ten (10) working days of receipt of notice to proceed to Arbitration, the Boilermaker Contractors' Association will advise both parties of the Arbitrator, together with the time and place of Arbitration.
+Within (10) working days of the receipt of notice to proceed to Arbitration the Parties to the grievance will agree on a mutually acceptable Arbitrator.
+If the Parties are unable to agree on an Arbitrator the matter can be referred to the Minister for the appointment of an Arbitrator.